CarloTamburrelli/django_squac/README.md

-## How it works?

-After installing the application, go to this address for the rules of the game: http://127.0.0.1:8000/about/

 ## Very Important

 Phase 2 of the game (battle part) is yet to be finished implementing.
 The system currently redirects players to battle (only multivelox and kerokaznu).